k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/99_broadway_quiz.md

 \- B:  Several error handling Actors can be defined in a flow but not in an inner flow.

-\- C:  Only a JavaScript Actor can be used for handling the errors.
+\- C:  Only a JavaScript Actor can be used for handling errors.

 \- D:  The flow continues when an error handler returns true, otherwise the flow stops.

 (**Solution 14.
 D: Any Actor can be used as an error handler and it can be defined in any Stage.
 The Actor's logic is validated and when an error handler returns true, the flow continues.
 Otherwise the flow stops.
-An inner flow can be used as a powerful error handler.**).
+An inner flow can be used as an error handler.**).